Chapter 9: Distributional Social Impacts

 • If the market price is less than the shadow price, it is a benefit to the government or public.

-Therefore, when the shadow price is different from the market price, it is possible to identify the flow of the costs of benefits.
+Therefore, when the shadow price is different from the market price, it is possible to identify the flow of costs or benefits.
 Following from these general points outlined above, we can readily determine the benefits and costs that accrue to stakeholders with standing in the CBA.

-It is important to pick up every instance of the differences between the market and shadow prices.
-The easiest way to implement this in a spreadsheet is to subtract the market prices from the social shadow prices.
+It is important to pick up every instance of difference between the market and shadow prices.
+The easiest way to implement this in a spreadsheet is to subtract the market prices from the shadow prices.
 Any positive or negative difference implies a stakeholder with standing is affected and their gain or loss needs to be accounted for.

 A second method involves tracking the financial flows.
-There are two key types: (1) transfers to governments, and (2) lending institutions.
+There are two key types: (1) transfers to and from governments, and (2) transfers to and from lending institutions.

 This involves following the financial flows to and from the government in the form of taxes, subsidies, or other government expenditure.
 It is important to note that taxes and subsidies are transfers to the government.
 Taxes are an inflow (positive), and subsidies are an outflow (negative).[2]